 Polaris, which is cloud based but can be used on-premises as well, integrates many of those tools.
-It combines local analysis via the Synopsys Code Sight™ plugin, a central server armed with multiple analysis engines, and Synopsys Managed Services to show all types of risks identified in all your apps in a variety of ways, giving you a view of your application’s risk profile from every angle.
+It combines local analysis via the Synopsys Code Sight™ plugin, a central server armed with multiple analysis engines, and Synopsys Security Testing Services to show all types of risks identified in all your apps in a variety of ways, giving you a view of your application’s risk profile from every angle.

 You could compare it to something much less technical—planning for your next garden.
 A variety of threats can weaken or destroy your harvest—weeds, insects, blight, marauding critters—and no single solution will curb them all.
 Insecticide won’t eliminate the weeds or prevent the blight.
 Fertilizer won’t wipe out the weevil.

 To keep your garden green, you need to deploy a suite of coordinated measures throughout the growing season.
 In the same way, you need a series of coordinated AppSec tools throughout the “building” season—the SDLC—for your applications.

 The Polaris platform offers a consolidated view of risks.
 And the Code Sight plugin enables development to detect and fix vulnerabilities earlier—in real time as they’re coding.
 Between the two, you’ll find it much easier to keep your application garden free of bugs and vulnerabilities.

 Andreas Kuhlmann, co-general manager at Synopsys, describes Polaris as “the platform tying the pieces together, providing a comprehensive view of the software security and quality landscape, delivering a central point of management, and creating a unified view of risk across our customers’ software portfolio.”